shaze/genesis/README.md

 This GitHub site is for Genesis 1, which we regret can no longer be supported.
 We have redeveloped Genesis with a new framework.

-You can find our beta version on the [https://github.com/h3abionet/genesis2](Genesis 2 GitHub site)
+You can find our beta version on the [Genesis 2 GitHub site](https://github.com/h3abionet/genesis2/)

 *